QuickyBooster/Tickers/README.md

 To run this project locally, you can use the following command:

+Enter the virutal env:

+    .env/Scripts/activate
+Then, run the server:

     py manage.py runserver 3000

 The project will start at port 80 and you can access it using this link: